SuadeLabs/fire/documentation/properties/type.md

 ### deposit_broker
 A **deposit broker** can be an individual or a firm that facilitates the placement of deposits with insured depository institutions.
 Deposit brokers offer investors an assortment of fixed-term investment products, which earn low-risk returns.

+### building_society
+A financial institution that offers a variety of savings accounts to attract deposits, mainly from the general public, and which specializes in the provision of long-term mortgage loans used to purchase property.
+They have entered into arrangements with other financial institutions that have enabled them to provide their depositors with limited banking facilities (the use of cheque books and credit cards, for instance) and other financial services, a development that has been given added impetus by the BUILDING SOCIETIES ACT 1986.

 # Loan
 ```